-The academic year at Carson-Newman College is composed of two semesters and five accelerated terms offered during the summer.
+The academic year at Carson-Newman College is composed of a fall and a spring semester and several accelerated terms offered during the summer

-Fall and spring semesters include 15 weeks of instruction and one week of exams.
-Classes typically meet either three days per week for one hour per day or two days per week for one and a quarter hours.
-Laboratory classes are required for many courses.
+Fall and spring semesters include 15 weeks of instruction and one week of exams, or two accelerated seven week modules, and a minimum of 24 credit hours for full-time enrollment.
 Fall semester begins in August and ends in December.
 Spring semester begins in January and ends in May.
+The summer session includes several accelerated terms which commence after the conclusion of the spring semester and end before the beginning of the new academic year.
+Please consult the academic calendar found on page four of the catalog for term dates.